TritonDataCenter/rfd/rfd/0040/README.md

   images.jo/updates.jo deployment to be able use stock 'imgapi' images

-Milestones "M<number>" for proposed order of work done to pick of first the requirements, then the nice-to-haves.
+Milestone "M<number>" sections are for proposed order of work done to pick off first the requirements, then the nice-to-haves.

 Here I'm making the assumption that the answer to the open question in the "Requirements" section is "yes, periodic backups, with a documented/scripted